What is Electrical Estimating?

 How do you do electrical estimation the right way?

-Creating accurate electrical estimates is one of the most important and critical skills in the construction industry.
+Creating accurate electrical estimates is one of the most important and critical skills in the growing and complex electrical industry.
 As electrical costs vary based on materials, labor, permits, and other factors, developing precise electrical estimates requires time-tested methods.
 Here is how you can you it right way.

 1. Choosing the Right Projects: